-G. Financial Disclosure
+G. Financial Disclosure.
+All candidates for delegate or alternate delegate must keep accurate records of their campaign contributions and expenses.

-- All candidates for delegate or alternate delegate must keep accurate records of their campaign contributions and expenses. - Candidates for delegate and alternate delegate are not required to file financial reports with the OES, as are candidates for International Office. - However, delegate campaign finance records are subject to OES review and audit.
+• Candidates for delegate and alternate delegate are not required to file financial reports with the OES, as are candidates for International Office.